mgree013/Food-Web-Structure-Sierra/README.md

 # Results

-## Figure 2: Results on the Effects of NEvironmental Gradients on Local Food Web Structure
+## Figure 2: Results on the Effects of Environmental Gradients on Local Food Web Structure
 ![](Figs/Fig1.png)